Rapid Casting: Everything You Need to Know

 Rapid casting has carved a niche for itself across various sectors:

 Automotive: Perfect for prototypes or rare spare parts.
+Rapid prototyping allows for the quick creation of automotive prototypes, enabling faster design iterations.

 Oil and Gas: Creating spare parts quickly and precisely.